-There is nothing wrong with a big night out - a spicy dinner and a few drinks - but we'd like to talk about a few of the teas you might like to have waiting at home to ease any tummy upsets at the end of the night....
+There is nothing wrong with a big night out - a spicy dinner and some drinks - but we'd like to talk about some of the best teas you might like to have waiting at home to improve your digestion at the end of the night....

 Peppermint (Mentha × piperita) is the plant that gives us the deliciously refreshing peppermint flavouring in toothpaste, milkshakes, chewing gum and breath freshener.

 It contains zero caffeine and no sugar.
-It is a great source of vitamins A and C, folate, potassium, and calcium.
+It is a great source:

-- Apart from its soothing flavour and aroma, peppermint tea has health benefits catering for, amongst other things, your digestive system.
-This includes relieving gas, bloating, and indigestion.
+Peppermint tea has health benefits catering for, amongst other things, your digestive system.
+This includes:

-- It does this by relaxing the muscles of the digestive system, preventing the spasms that lead to stomach cramps.
-These properties of peppermint tea make it useful for relieving menstrual cramps and tension headaches.
+It does this by relaxing the muscles of the digestive system, preventing the spasms that lead to stomach cramps.
+These properties of peppermint tea make it useful for relieving menstrual cramps, tension headaches and improve sleep.

 Gas is produced in two ways – by the air taken in when we eat or drink, and also by the breaking down of food in the stomach.
 Sometimes this gas can’t escape due to tension in the muscles of the gut and sphincter.
 The enzymes in peppermint tea relax these muscles, releasing trapped gas and relieving the symptoms of bloating.